-Net capital employed, including net assets held for sale of 221 million euros, amounted to 92,701 million euros as of December 31st, 2013, and was financed by shareholders’ equity attributable to shareholders of the Parent Company and non-controlling interests of 52,839 million euros and net financial debt of 39,862 million euros.
+Net capital employed as of December 31st, 2014, including net assets held for sale of 1,488 million euros (mainly in respect of Slovenské elektrárne), amounted to 88,528 million euros.
+It was financed by shareholders’ equity attributable to shareholders of the Parent Company and non-controlling interests of 51,145 million euros and net financial debt of 37,383 million euros.

-Capital expenditure amounted to 5,959 million euros in 2013 (of which 5,346 million euros regarded property, plant and equipment), a decrease of 1,116 million euros from 2012, as a result of the Group’s selective investment policy.
+Capital expenditure amounted to 6,701 million euros in 2014 (of which 6,019 million euros regarded property, plant and equipment), an increase of 781 million euros compared with 2013, with a focus on renewables and, for traditional generation technologies, Latin America.